theRealAph/ScopeLocals/README.md

 of evaluating `expr1` and `expr2` respectively.
 While the method `run()` is executing, any calls to `x.get()` and `y.get()` return the values that have been bound to them.
-The methods called from `run()`, and any methods called by them, comprise the dynamic scope of `run()`.
+The methods called from `run()`, and any methods called by them, comprise the extent of `run()`.

 Please note that the code that uses `x.get()` and `y.get()` may be a very long way away, for example in a callback somewhere.
-Imagine a complex system, with many intervening method calls, between the point where a scope local is bound to a value and the point where that value is retrieved.
+Imagine a complex system, with many intervening method calls, between the point where an extent local is bound to a value and the point where that value is retrieved.
 Like so:

 ```
     void run1() {
-        ScopeLocal.where(x, new MyType("Jill"))
+        ExtentLocal.where(x, new MyType("Jill"))
                   .where(y, new MyType("Sofia"))
                   .run(() -> m());
     }